B-Artech/Statistical-Arbitrage/README.md

 ## Stage two -  Backtest

 By performing a simple backtest, we can significantly refine the selection pairs, reducing the initial pool from +20000 pairs to only the most statistically viable ones.

 This process evaluates the historical performance of selected pairs using mean reverting strategy, testing entry and exits signal base on the z_score threshold.

 The results helps identify pairs with the highest profitability potential, improving confidence before moving into live trading.

 ## Stage three - Live trading

-Timeframe is 1 Day or 1 hour base on the volatility levels, usual when volatility drys out we can change timeframes to 1h.
+Timeframe is 1 Day or 1 hour base on the volatility levels, usual when volatility dries out we can change timeframes to 1h.

 Position size & leverage:
 Positions size are determined using dollar terms base on the ATR measures of each asset in a trading pair.

 Leverage are used in this strategy between 2-3x to reduce margin requirements.

 Execution of live Trades: